slode/lodex/Readme.md

 # lodex

 `lodex` is probably the simplest key-value datastore.
-Both the key-value pairs and the blocks of the trie based index are appended to the database file.
+Key-value pairs are appended to the database file along with the blocks of the trie based index that keep track of where everything is.
+Only the first couple of bytes of the file are mutable, and this is where we keep the checkpoints.
+I keep two checkpoints for whatever reason.(?)

 ## Getting started